[TW] 10 Things Rape Is Not

 I think it was the day I first learned the phrase “trigger warning” that I realized what it is that happens to me when people reach lazily for the word that describes my nightmare and use it to describe what their wife did to them in their divorce or what their buddy did to them in HALO the night before.
 That sick feeling, the inevitable visualization of what the word means–to me, personally, based on my experience having survived rape.
 The reminder that although at least one in four women have experienced sexual assault (and 1 in 33 men), for many people that experience is so foreign that it can easily, casually, and sometimes it seems, constantly, be reduced to an analogy or even a punchline.

-When the whole Daniel Tosh fiasco happened last year, I wanted to write about it.
+When the whole Daniel Tosh fiasco happened, I wanted to write about it.
 I really did.
 I started a draft.
 I collected reference articles.
 But I just couldn’t do it.
 Maybe it’s because I’d already gotten up a head of steam over the topic.
 A few years ago, on a long-dead blog, I wrote a post about many of the reasons rape jokes and analogies should be used with care, if at all.
-Everyone else did a great job of explaining all the reasons why Daniel Tosh is an idiot, so I let that pass, but I still find myself on probably a weekly basis wanting to link people to that old article that explains why I wish they’d just stop with the rape jokes and analogies already.
-So today I made the postcard above, and now I’m resurrecting my old article below.
-If you’re like me, you’ll find frequent excuses to link it.
+Everyone else had done a great job of explaining all the reasons why Daniel Tosh is a jackass, so I let that pass, but I still find myself on probably a weekly basis wanting to link people to that old article that explains why I wish they’d just stop with the rape jokes and analogies already.
+So today I made the postcard above, and now I’m resurrecting my old post below.

 Rape: It’s Not Funny (or Cool)